PpProf. Peptide

 Evidence QualityStrongest evidence base of any performance supplement — decades of RCT dataStrong — ISSN position stand supports efficacy for high-intensity exercise

-Strength BenefitsSignificant — consistent improvements in 1RM, lean mass, power outputIndirect — delays fatigue to allow more reps, but doesn’t directly increase max strength
+Strength BenefitsSignificant — consistent improvements in 1RM (one-rep maximum — the heaviest weight you can lift for a single rep), lean mass, power outputIndirect — delays fatigue to allow more reps, but doesn’t directly increase max strength

-Endurance BenefitsLimited beyond anaerobic workSignificant for efforts 1–4 min — reduces acidosis that limits performance
+Endurance BenefitsLimited beyond anaerobic workSignificant for efforts 1–4 min — reduces acidosis (the buildup of acid in muscles during intense effort, a major cause of fatigue) that limits performance

-Side EffectsMild water retention during loading phase — benignParaesthesia (skin tingling) — harmless, reduced with smaller doses
+Side EffectsMild water retention during loading phase — benignParaesthesia (skin tingling — the harmless beta-alanine side effect), reduced with smaller doses

 Dose3–5g/day (no loading needed) or 20g/day for 5 days then 3–5g2–5g/day — split into smaller doses to minimize tingling